 Along with sudden, severe pain, many patients who have testicular torsion also have abdominal pain and nausea or vomiting.
 The testicle is also usually elevated in the scrotum and extremely tender.
 The scrotum may also appear red, swollen and very firm to the touch.

 First: Ask him when the pain started and what he was doing just before it began.
 It is important to know if there was an injury, pain with urination or nausea/vomiting.

-Then: As uncomfortable as it may be for both of you – it is important to have the child show you his scrotum and testicle.
+Then: As uncomfortable as it may be for both of you – it is important to have the child show you his scrotum and testicle. .
+It can be easier to do this if they are able to stand up.
 Look for redness and swelling.
 Touch the area to gauge how firm and/or tender it is.

 If the scrotum and testicle within are firm swollen and extremely tender: Call your child’s primary care physician and plan to go to the emergency department – preferably, pediatric – without delay.

 If the pain is mild or comes and goes: Call your child’s primary care physician for an appointment to have it checked in the office.

 Bottom line: Always seek the advice of a medical professional if an adolescent boy suddenly develops testicular pain.

 If you see symptoms that warrant a trip to the ED, you can expect the patient to be assessed quickly by a physician.
 The diagnosis of testicular torsion may be made based on the patient’s history and examination alone or in conjunction with an ultrasound of the scrotum or testicles.
 The patient may also be asked to provide a urine sample to help determine the cause of the pain.